Supported By: King Abdullah University of Science and Technology (KAUST), NSF, Dept. of Education, Texas Higher Education Coordinating Board

 Abstract

-The protein-folding problem is a study of how a protein dynamically folds to its so-called native state - an energetically stable, three-dimensional conformation.
-Understanding this process is of great practical importance since some devastating diseases such as Alzheimer's and bovine spongiform encephalopathy (Mad Cow) are associated with the misfolding of proteins.
-We have developed a new computational technique for studying protein folding that is based on probabilistic roadmap methods for motion planning.
-Our technique yields an approximate map of a protein's potential energy landscape that contains thousands of feasible folding pathways.
+Parallel Protein Folding with STAPL, Shawna Thomas, Nancy M. Amato, 18th International Parallel and Distributed Processing Symposium (IPDPS), pp. 189-, Santa Fe, NM, USA, Apr 2004.
+DOI: 10.1109/IPDPS.2004.1303204 @INPROCEEDINGS{1303204, Summary form only given.
+The protein folding problem is to study how a protein dynamically folds to its so-called native state - an energetically stable, three-dimensional configuration.
+Understanding this process is of great practical importance since some devastating diseases such as Alzheimer\'s and bovine spongiform encephalopathy (Mad Cow) are associated with the misfolding of proteins.
+In our group, we have developed a new computational technique for studying protein folding that is based on probabilistic roadmap methods for motion planning.
+Our technique yields an approximate map of a protein\'s potential energy landscape that contains thousands of feasible folding pathways.
 We have validated our method against known experimental results.
-Other simulation techniques, such as molecular dynamics or Monte Carlo methods, require many orders of magnitude more time to produce a single, partial trajectory.
-In this paper we report on our experiences parallelizing our method using STAPL (Standard Template Adaptive Parallel Library) that is being developed in the Parasol Lab at Texas A&M. An efficient parallel version will enable us to study larger proteins with increased accuracy.
-We demonstrate how STAPL enables portable efficiency across multiple platforms, ranging from small Linux clusters to massively parallel machines such as IBM's BlueGene/L, without user code modification.
+Other simulation techniques, such as molecular dynamics or Monte Carlo methods, require many orders of magnitude more time to produce a single, partial, trajectory.
+We report on our experiences parallelizing our method using STAPL (the standard template adaptive parallel library), that is being developed in the Parasol Lab at Texas A&M. An efficient parallel version enables us to study larger proteins with increased accuracy.
+We demonstrate how STAPL enables portable efficiency across multiple platforms without user code modification.
+We show performance gains on two systems: a dedicated Linux cluster and an extremely heterogeneous multiuser Linux cluster.

 Keywords: Parallel Planning, Protein Folding, STAPL

-Links : [Published]
+Links : [Published] BibTex

 author={S. {Thomas} and N. M. {Amato}},